The Covid-19 Qatar National Response Plan

-The COVID-19 Qatar National Response Plan sets out the actions required to ensure that the health, well-being and prosperity of Qatar’s people are protected by taking action to prepare for, monitor, respond and recover from any outbreak of Covid-19.
+The Covid-19 Qatar National Response Plan sets out the actions required to ensure that the health, well-being and prosperity of Qatar’s people are protected by taking action to prepare for, monitor, respond and recover from any outbreak of Covid-19.
 The Recovery and Continuity phase of the National Plan will support people, systems and the broader economy to return to business as usual, learn lessons and enhance future response capabilities.

 Whole Government Approach

-COVID-19 restrictions affect the whole of society.
+Covid-19 restrictions affect the whole of society.
 Therefore, this plan for the controlled lifting of those restrictions requires a whole Government approach, with national coordination and decision-making.
-Well evidenced decisions are implemented in a carefully coordinated timetable with strict monitoring and reporting.
+Well evidenced decisions will be implemented in a carefully coordinated timetable with strict monitoring and reporting.
 The cross-Government roles and responsibilities set out in the National Plan will continue through the Recovery and Continuity phase.

-Restrictions imposed were gradually lifted in four phases in accordance with a set timetable.
-Decisions to initiate phases were informed by meeting pre-defined evidential criteria and the consideration of wider factors.
-The order of lifting reflected a balance between the continuing protection of the public and the restoration of social and economic life.
+Restrictions will be gradually lifted in four phases in accordance with a set timetable.
+Government decisions to initiate phases will be informed by meeting pre-defined evidential criteria and the consideration of wider factors.
+The order of lifting will reflect a balance between the continuing protection of the public and the restoration of social and economic life.

 ||18 June 2021